 Human Resources Data

-Cerner, as a data controller, also commits to cooperate with the EU data protection authorities and the Swiss Federal Data Protection and Information Commissioner (“FDPIC”) with regard to human resource data transferred from European the context of the employment relationship.
+Cerner, as a data controller, also commits to cooperate with the EU data protection authorities, the United Kingdom Information Commissioner’s Office and the Swiss Federal Data Protection and Information Commissioner (“FDPIC”) with regard to human resource data transferred from European the context of the employment relationship.
 Where an organization in Europe transfers personal information about its employees (past or present) collected in the context of the employment relationship, to Cerner, the collection of the information and its processing prior to transfer is subject to the national laws of the European country where it was collected, and any conditions for or restrictions on its transfer according to those laws will have to be respected.
 When receiving employee information from Europe, under the Privacy Shield, Cerner may disclose it to third party data controllers or use it for different purposes only in accordance with the Notice and Choice Principles.

 If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed by Cerner, and your inquiry or complaint involves human resource data, you may have your complaint considered by an independent recourse mechanism: for EU/EEA Data Subjects, a panel established by the EU data protection authorities (“DPA Panel”), and for Swiss Data Subjects, the Swiss FDPIC.
 To do so, you should contact the state or national data protection or labor authority in the jurisdiction where you work.
 Cerner agrees to cooperate and comply with the decisions of the DPA Panel and FDPIC.